 - a.
 The housing is designed for use by individuals who will reside on the property for a minimum stay of at least 30 consecutive days, but who otherwise intend their occupancy to be temporary. - b.
 The housing is intended for use by persons who will maintain or obtain a permanent place of residence elsewhere. - c.
 The housing includes 2 or more of the following amenities: - i.
-Maid and linen service. - ii.
-Health club, spa, pool, tennis courts, or memberships to area facilities. - iii.
-Business service centers - iv.
-Meeting rooms - v.
-Fully furnished units including a combination of some but not necessarily all of the following: furniture, appliances, housewares, bed linens, towels, artwork, televisions, entertainment systems, and computer equipment. - vi.
+Maid and linen service. - Health club, spa, pool, tennis courts, or memberships to area facilities. - Business service centers - Meeting rooms

+Fully furnished units including a combination of some but not necessarily all of the following: furniture, appliances, housewares, bed linens, towels, artwork, televisions, entertainment systems, and computer equipment.

 Valet Parking.